This was the city of my upbringing. I left in 1968, but returned to live here in 2008, exactly forty years on. It has changed a great

 The International Convention Centre (ICC) opened in central Birmingham in the early 1990s.

-The massive new Central Reference Library was completed in the 1970s, and the nearby area around Broad Street, including the canal network, Centenary Square, the ICC and Brindleyplace, was extensively renovated at the turn of the Millennium.
+A massive new Central Reference Library was completed in the 1970s (but replaced by another even bigger library in 2013), and the nearby area around Broad Street, including the canal network, Centenary Square, the ICC and Brindley Place, was extensively renovated at the turn of the Millennium.

 In 1998 a G8 summit was held in Birmingham, and US president Bill Clinton was clearly impressed by the city.
 He famously had a drink in a canalside pub - though he never paid for his beer!